top of page

 Category D: Cash Savings

 If you and or your partner have cash savings above £16,000, these can be used solely or in combination with salaried or non-salaried employment.
-UK Spouse visa applicants who rely on cash savings to satisfy financial application requirements should bare in mind the level of cash savings required on a entry clearance & Further leave to remain application is different from the level needed when applying for indefinite leave to remain as a spouse.
+UK Spouse visa applicants who rely on cash savings to satisfy financial application requirements should bare in mind the level of cash savings required on a entry clearance & Further leave to remain application is different from the level needed when applying for indefinite leave to remain.

 Category E: Pension income

-If your partner or both of you are retired you can use your State (UK or foreign), occupational or private pension to demonstrate you meet Appendix FM requirements.
+If your partner or both of you are retired you can use your State (United Kingdom or foreign), occupational or private pension to demonstrate you meet Appendix FM requirements.
 Pension income can be combined with categories A-D in order to meet Appendix FM requirements.

 Category F & G: Self-employed